This is a compendium of links to all of my posts from 2003 to the present.

-The Final 2004 National Exit Poll was mathematically impossible since it indicated that there were 52.6 million returning Bush 2000 voters – but he had just 50.5 million recorded votes.
-Only 48 million were alive in 2004.
-Approximately 46 million voted, therefore the Final overstated the number of returning Bush voters by 6-7 million.
-To determine the True Vote, the post-election True Vote Model calculated a feasible turnout of living 2000 voters based on Census total votes cast (recorded plus net uncounted), a 1.25% annual mortality rate and 98% Gore/Bush voter turnout.
-In this base case scenario, Kerry had 53.5%and won by 67-57 million and had 379 EV.
+The Final 2004 National Exit Poll was mathematically impossible since it indicated that 43% of 2004 voters (52.6 million) were returning Bush 2000 voters.
+But in 2000, Bush had just 50.5 million recorded votes.
+Approximately 48 million were alive in 2004.
+Assuming 46 million voted, the adjusted NEP overstated the number of returning Bush voters by 6-7 million.
+To determine the True Vote, the post-election True Vote Model calculated a feasible turnout of living 2000 voters based on total votes cast (recorded plus net uncounted), 1.25% annual mortality and 98% Gore/Bush voter turnout.
+In this base case scenario, Kerry had 53.5%and won by 67-57 million with 379 EV.

 The Final 2006 National Exit Poll indicated that the Democrats had a 52-46% vote share.
 The 120 pre-election Generic forecast trend model projected that the Democrats would capture 56.43% of the vote and was within 0.06% of the unadjusted national exit poll.
 The Democratic landslide was denied.

 A comprehensive analysis of the 2008 Primaries showed that Obama did significantly better than the recorded results indicate.

-The 2008 Election Model projection exactly matched Obama’s 365 electoral votes and was within 0.2% of his 52.9% share, 9.5 million margin.
-But the forecast was too conservative.
-It was based on final likely voter (LV) polls that had Obama leading by 7%.
-Final registered voter (RV) polls had him leading by 13% – before undecided voters were allocated.
+The 2008 Election Model projection exactly matched Obama’s 365 electoral votes and was within 0.2% of his 52.9% share and 9.5 million margin.
+But the forecast was based on final likely voter (LV) polls that had Obama leading by 7%.
+Registered voter (RV) polls had him leading by 13% – before undecided voters were allocated.
 The landslide was denied.

 The Final 2008 National Exit Poll was forced to match the recorded vote by assuming there were 12 million more returning Bush than Kerry voters.
-Just as in 2004, the Final implies that more Bush 2004 voters than were alive returned to vote in 2008.
+Just as in 2004, the Final implied that more Bush 2004 voters than were still living returned to vote in 2008.
 Bush won the 2004 recorded vote by just 3.0 million.
 Kerry won the state exit polls by 52-47%.
-Assuming Kerry’s exit poll margin was correct, one would expect approximately 7 million more returning Kerry voters than Bush voters – a 19 million difference from the Final 2008 NEP.
+Assuming Kerry’s exit poll margin, one would expect approximately 7 million more returning Kerry voters than Bush voters – a 19 million difference from the Final 2008 NEP.